Engineering company praises Lancaster for supporting its best ever year

 16 November 2015

 A Northwest engineering company has praised Lancaster University’s support as it enjoys its best ever year.

 Macclesfield-based Filtration Services Ltd, which was established in 1993, recently won a contract worth £1.26m and has seen its turnover more than double within the past 12 months.

 Managing Director Dr Andrew Walker engaged with Lancaster University Management School through the GOLD Programme run by the Department of Entrepreneurship, Strategy and Innovation.

 Dr Walker said: "This is our best year ever and this is down to our involvement with Lancaster University.

 "Being on the GOLD Programme has helped us to focus better on how we run the business and I don’t think that we would be where we are today without that support."

-Ian Gordon is now delivering the Innovation in Manufacturing and Engineering (IME) programme, which is specifically designed for small businesses who have a significant engineering or manufacturing part to their business and who want to develop their leadership and innovation skills.
+The GOLD Programme is not currently running.
+However, the Department of Entrepreneurship, Strategy and Innovation is now delivering the Innovation in Manufacturing and Engineering (IME) programme, which is specifically designed for small companies who have a significant engineering or manufacturing part to their business and who want to develop their leadership and innovation skills.